Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

 Having stated our main results, we highlight that in Theorems~\ref{Shrunken}--\ref{OtherWeyl} we have replaced the existence of an (unspecified) lower bound on the length of $x$ in the original statement of Conjecture~\ref{Conj_GHKR} with precise convexity conditions on the relationship between $x$ and $b$.
-In the discussion of our methods in Section~\ref{sec:Organization}, we explain why these convexity conditions are natural in the context of our proofs.
-On the other hand, the experiments carried out in~\cite{GHKR} and examples we have considered illustrate that our hypotheses in Theorems~\ref{Shrunken}--\ref{OtherWeyl} are not sharp.
+In the discussion of our methods in Section~\ref{Outline}, we explain why these convexity conditions are natural in the context of our proofs.
+On the other hand, the experiments carried out in~\cite{GHKR} and other examples we have considered illustrate that our hypotheses in Theorems~\ref{Shrunken}--\ref{OtherWeyl} are not sharp.

-We also remark that the nonemptiness implications~\eqref{E:ShrunkenDim},~\eqref{E:ForwardShiftNonempty}, and~\eqref{E:Nonempty}, as well as all of our dimension results, transfer information about the varieties $X_x(1)$, where nonemptiness and dimension are known from the basic case, to the varieties $X_x(t^\mu)$.
-In fact, as discussed further in Section~\ref{sec:Organization}, we prove that for $x$ in the shrunken dominant Weyl chamber it suffices to consider the questions of nonemptiness and dimension for the finitely many varieties $X_a(1)$, where $a = t^{2\rho}w$, in order to obtain information about the infinite family $X_x(t^{\mu})$.
+We also remark that the nonemptiness implications~\eqref{E:ShrunkenDim},~\eqref{E:ForwardShiftNonempty}, and~\eqref{E:Nonempty}, as well as all of our dimension results, transfer information about the varieties $X_x(1)$, where nonemptiness and dimensions are known from the basic case, to the varieties $X_x(t^\mu)$.
+In fact, as discussed further in Section~\ref{Outline}, we prove that for $x$ in the shrunken dominant Weyl chamber, it suffices to consider the questions of nonemptiness and dimensions for the finitely many varieties $X_a(1)$, where $a = t^{2\rho}w$, in order to obtain information about the infinite family $X_x(t^{\mu})$.

 The methods developed in this work also recover some nonemptiness and dimension results for the basic case in a manner which sheds new light on why those results are true.
 The papers which adapt the classical arguments of Deligne and Lusztig from \cite{DL} to prove results in the basic case typically use an inductive argument on the length of an affine Weyl group element inside its conjugacy class.
-Our constructive treatment of the $b=1$ case gives a new perspective on the nonemptiness criteria appearing in the original conjecture of Reuman \cite{Reu}, which was generalized in \cite{GHKR}.
-In fact, our approach reveals previously unknown relationships between affine Deligne--Lusztig varieties in the basic case.
+Our constructive treatment of the $b=1$ case gives a new perspective on the nonemptiness criteria appearing in the original conjecture of Reuman \cite{Reu} which was generalized in \cite{GHKR}; see Section \ref{sec:Reuman} for more discussion of this comparison.
+In fact, our approach also reveals previously unknown relationships between affine Deligne--Lusztig varieties in the basic case.